limboy/lzyy.github.com/quotes.md

 title: Quotes
 ---

+### 09/28/2017

+> launching a mediocre product as soon as possible, and then talking to customers and iterating, is much better than waiting to build the “perfect” product.
+>
+> YC’s Essential Startup Advice

 ### 09/04/2017

 > One bit of advice: it is important to view knowledge as sort of a semantic tree -- make sure you understand the fundamental principles, i.e. the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to.